Sequencing By Expansion

-Stratos Genomics demonstrated 36-base DNA sequencing in July 2012 and rapidly improved to 210 bases by Sept 2013.
-This proof-of-concept included conversion of target DNA to Xpandomer and sequence read-out of the Xpandomer with a wild-type alpha-hemolysin nanopore.
+Sequence read-out of an Xpandomer using a wild-type alpha-hemolysin nanopore.
 Data presented is averaged with a 1 ms filter and the overlaid red lines are autocalled state levels.
 Repeated bases (homopolymers) are resolved by alternately encoding between the normal base state and an additional homopolymer reporter state (Hp).
 The base type associated with an Hp state is determined by the previous state it transitioned from.
-After demonstrating 210 base reads, efforts were refocused on the X-NTP development.

 SBX had been demonstrated using X-probes, illustrated in the animation and proof of concept above, and expandable nucleotides, called X-NTPs, which are described in more detail below.

 Much like with PCR, Xpandomer synthesis is based upon the natural function of DNA replication.
 Stratos Genomics has developed expandable nucleoside triphosphates, called X-NTPs, that are highly engineered substrates for template-dependent, polymerase-based replication.
 Four X-NTPs, one for each DNA base, are required for Xpandomer synthesis.
 Custom engineered polymerases use these next generation building blocks to synthesize Xpandomers from targeted DNA templates.
 With this elegant advancement, the SBX single molecule sequencing technology will have a similar disruptive impact on the NGS market as PCR did for Molecular Diagnostics.